vlazzarini/opcode_compiler/README.md

 ires = compilestr(SCscode)
 ```

-A more elaborare C++ example is also found in the examples
+A more elaborateo C++ example is also found in the examples
 directory.
 In this particular use case, the handle provided by the
 compiler opcode is not employed elsewhere.